COMPOSTING IS EASY and AFFORDABLE

 For more information and to order an Earth Machine Compost Bin, contact the HRMC at firstname.lastname@example.org and provide your name, residential address and phone number (or call 685-5498 with the same information).

-More About Composting
+Opportunities for Residents to Learn More About Composting

 The Earth Machine compost bins help hold in heat and moisture, keep animals out, and look more attractive than open compost heaps.
 Organic material will start to turn to compost in the bins in 3 to 6 months.
 Compost, known as “black gold” to gardeners, replenishes nutrients in the soil, helps retain moisture, makes the soil easy to work, and helps plants resist disease.
 Compost makes plants healthy so they can overcome adverse conditions without pesticides or chemical fertilizers.